 CREATE AN EMBODIED BUBBLE TO ENHANCE A SENSE OF SAFETY OUT IN THE WORLD

 Sit or stand and focus on channeling your energy into the ground through your feet.
 Start to tune into any sensations in your belly and notice your breath.
 Visualize a bubble around you and try to feel its edges with your hands.
 Visualize the bubble full of powerful light that surrounds you.
 See if you can feel the warmth or coolness of this light on your skin and maybe even in your body.
 Stay with this feeling of separate and safe for as long as you can.
 Then visualize someone sitting across from you who crosses boundaries with you whether it’s actually into your physical space or psychic emotional space.
 Imagine they are trying to get past the edges of your bubble but the bubble gently keeps them at a distance, or if necessary, pushes them off you more firmly.
 Further enhance your sense of safety by putting your hands up or saying out loud words like "no" or "not mine" or "my space".
-PLACE A

 WEIGHT ON YOUR BELLY TO SOOTH YOUR AUTONOMIC NERVOUS SYSTEM